mayamccann/Password-Generator-for-Employees/README.md

 ## 💡 Hints

-This assignment forces you to utilize your CSS skills to create an improved application!
-Focus on the interactivity of this webpage.
+This assignment forces you to utilize JavaScript skills to create an interactive webpage that provides assistance in creating passwords for employees!

-Appearance is the User's first impression!
-The appearance is what will allow the user to stay engaged with your webpage.
+* Focus on generating passwords for many users by allowing a range of password options to be created.
+* A suggestion is to add as many special characters as possible!

 ## 🏆 Bonus